 Dam 2 – off-stream dam approximately 37ML existing storage capacity, with the ability to expand to 850ML.

 Alterra is implementing intelligent irrigation and fertigation systems and real-time detection systems for soil and root health.
-This is expected to deliver increased yield and fruit size to achieve more than 90 per cent premium-grade fruit at 28 tonnes per hectare
+This is expected to deliver increased yield and fruit size to achieve more than 90 per cent premium-grade fruit.

 Australia currently only exports about 3 per cent of its total avocado production, with significant potential to grow exports into the future, particularly from this unique production area of Pemberton.